 With premises secured in 2017, the couple set to work renovating their new distillery space before taking delivery of their new gin still, affectionately named ‘Gleann Iucha’ which is Scots Gaelic for Linlithgow.
 The couple have great plans for the distillery and their product range and hope it will have a positive impact on attracting visitors to the town and potentially provide a future source of employment.

-Key Botanical(s): Meadowsweet, Coriander, Cassia
+Key Botanical(s): Cassia, Coriander, Meadowsweet

-Gin Style: London Dry
+Gin Style: London Dry Scottish Gin

 Goes great with: A slice of orange, tonic and ice.